Our staff will respond to your query promptly and provide detailed information to your questions.

 You will then visit St. Isaac's Cathedral.
 Fourth highest cupola cathedral in the world, St. Isaac's has a breathtaking interior design.
 The cathedral can accommodate 13000 worshippers in a time.
 The monolithic columns of the portico cut from red granite are seventeen meters high and weigh 114 tons each.
 The mosaic inside has twelve thousand shades and colors, the walls are five meters thick and the main cupola is coated with one hundred kilos of gold.

-Lunch in local restaurant at 13:00.
+Your guide will assist with choosing a cafe for lunch.
 Your afternoon is free to explore this lovely city - if you love modern art, be sure to visit the General Staff Museum, a new and relatively unknown part of the Hermitage.
 Dine with the locals at one of the restaurants close by along the canal.
 English menus are common and easily found.

 Optional Add Ons